 Career and Graduate School Opportunities

-English majors in recent graduating classes have been accepted into a variety of excellent law or graduate programs throughout the nation, including Emory University, Indiana University, New York University, Northwestern University, Vanderbilt University, Iowa State University, the University of South Florida and the University of Florida.
+English majors in recent graduating classes have been accepted into a variety of excellent law or graduate programs throughout the nation and abroad, including Oxford University, Emory University, Indiana University, New York University, Northwestern University, Vanderbilt University, Iowa State University, the University of South Florida and the University of Florida.

 Professionally, the success rate is also high.
 Recent gradates from the English program are now working for The Tampa Tribune, The Brandon News, the Hillsborough County Public School system, Alachua County Schools, PriceWaterhouse Coopers, Raymond James, Continental Airlines, the Tampa Chamber of Commerce and Diamond Shamrock.